On Being in the Dark

 Gingerbread Cookie (Yum) Lesson

 It’s the time of year for holiday baking!
 For a few years I skipped it completely.
-My friends and family moaned a little, but we used whatever money I was going to spend making cookies and sending cards towards charity.
-This year I decided to make somecookies.
-Only a batch of each to keep it all super low key.
-Also, as long as a nice large tray of cookies would be dropped off at the domestic violence shelter where I often make donations– it would still be for charity.
+My friends and family moaned a little, but we used whatever money I would have spent making cookies and sending cards toward charity.
+This year I decided to make some cookies—only a batch of each to keep it all super low key.
+Also, as long as a nice large tray of cookies would be dropped off at the domestic violence shelter where I often make donations, it would still be for charity.

-Yesterday while making Gingerbread men I experienced a little of a spiritual quest, where the words of many who’ve walked before me sunk even deeper.
+Yesterday, while making gingerbread men, I experienced a little of a spiritual quest, where the words of many who’ve walked before me sank even deeper.

-Monday I made the Gingerbread dough and popped it in the fridge until I was ready to roll it out at a later time.
-Yesterday I worked from home, and following my lunch walk; I decided to pull out the dough so it was be perfectly soft when I logged off for the day.
+Monday I made the gingerbread dough and popped it in the fridge until I was ready to roll it out later.
+Yesterday I worked from home, and following my lunch walk, I decided to pull out the dough so it would be perfectly soft when I logged off for the day.
 The cold air outside left me craving the warm smell of cookies in my home.

-When it was time to roll, the consistency was just perfect (ever wondered where that phrase came from anyway?
-“Time to roll”).
-I preheated the oven and set to work making tiny little people with a brand new cookie cutter I purchased from Zabars on Sunday morning (for an unbelievable price by-the way).
-They were coming out seamlessly!
+When it was time to roll, the consistency was just perfect.
+I preheated the oven and set to work making tiny little people with a brand new cookie cutter I purchased from Zabars on Sunday morning (for an unbelievable price, by the way).
+They were coming out seamlessly.

-I knew I was going to freeze most of them so I didn’t want to frost them.
-Instead I opted to make 3 little indentations with an appetizer fork on their bellies for buttons as well as on their feet to mimic a little cuff.
+I knew I was going to freeze most of them, so I didn’t want to frost them.
+Instead, I opted to make three little indentations with an appetizer fork on their bellies for buttons, as well as on their feet to mimic a little cuff.
 For the eyes I used the back of a lobster pick.
-I decided against a mouth, nose or cuffs for the arms.
+I decided against a mouth, nose, or cuffs for the arms.
 It was a bit too much, as this year I’m keeping it simple.

-As I decorated the first batch I couldn’t help but notice how different each cookie already looked.
-I attempted to make them all the same, but the place in the dough where I cut and the ever so slight differences in the eyes, buttons & cuffs made each and every beautiful little Gingerbread person unique in it’s own way.
+As I decorated the first batch, I couldn’t help but notice how different each cookie already looked.
+I attempted to make them all the same, but the place in the dough where I cut and the ever-so-slight differences in the eyes, buttons, and cuffs made each beautiful little gingerbread person unique in its own way.

 I popped the first two trays in the oven and set to work on the second two trays.
 It was immediately apparent that the dough was already slightly warmer and a bit more difficult to cut.
 However, making the indentations was easier.

-The first batch came out and I loaded the second one in.
-I let the first two trays cool for a minute before beginning to carefully remove them with a spatula for the cooling rack.
+The first batch came out, and I loaded the second one in.
+I let the first two trays cool for a minute before carefully removing them with a spatula onto the cooling rack.

-Some had gotten so puffed that they combined with a neighboring cookies.
+Some had gotten so puffed that they combined with neighboring cookies.
 I had to carefully cut them apart so I didn’t break either in the process.
-For some it was difficult to distinguish which overlap belonged to which cookie.
+For some, it was difficult to distinguish which overlap belonged to which cookie.

-This is where my mind went the to aforementioned short spiritual quest.
+This is where my mind went on that short spiritual quest.

-Then I thought… What if somehow these Gingerbread cookies became conscious?
-Would they form a society and create a hierarchy of “better” or “worse” cookies based on cut, color, consistency, button deepness, etc?
+Then I thought… what if somehow these gingerbread cookies became conscious?
+Would they form a society and create a hierarchy of “better” or “worse” cookies based on cut, color, consistency, button depth, etc.?
 How crazy would that be?
-Not too long before that they were just ingredients in the store, then my fridge, then in a ball together… Why would they create a structure in which some have dominance or perceived superiority over another?
+Not too long before that they were just ingredients in a store, then my fridge, then in a ball together.
+Why would they create a structure in which some have dominance or perceived superiority over another?

-What if they split off into groups and started hating on one another?
-Hating on one another so much so that they began destroying one another as they saw fit to their own Gingerbread beliefs.
+What if they split off into groups and started hating one another?
+Hating one another so much so that they began destroying one another based on their own gingerbread beliefs.
 Wouldn’t that be kind of crazy?
 Wouldn’t that defeat the purpose of making the cookies in the first place?
-Why would they fight over differences rather than celebrating how each is unique?
+Why would they fight over differences rather than celebrating how each is uniquely different?

-Why do we think we are any different from Gingerbread people?
+Why do we think we are any different?

 Lessons from the Gingerbread People